Leslie Purvis: Netball career

 Black first played provincial representative netball for Poverty Bay in 1944.
 She represented Canterbury University during her studies there, and captained both the Canterbury University and New Zealand Universities sides in 1947 and 1948.

 In 1947, Black was vice-captain of the Canterbury provincial team, winning the national championships in Nelson.
 At the conclusion of the tournament, Black was included in the South Island team that was defeated by the North Island 17–12 in the interisland match.

-In 1948, Black played for New Zealand national team in the second Test against the touring Australian team in New Plymouth.
+In 1948, Black played for the New Zealand national team in the second Test against the touring Australian team in New Plymouth.
 The Australian team was victorious, winning 44–13, although Black was reported to have "intercepted well" in defence.
 The match was the only occasion on which Black represented New Zealand, because the New Zealand side for the three-Test series was selected on a regional basis, and New Zealand did not play another international game until 1960.